 Get mental health support

-Considering a career change can be a scary and emotional journey.
+Considering a career change can be an intimidating and emotional journey.
 So too, the process of finding and applying for jobs.
 In time, these could also trigger mental health issues.

 There are many wellbeing and personal support organisations across government and not-for-profits offering services that can be helpful if you’re experiencing any type of mental stress, including: